Dr. Jody Heymann

 cmoriyasu (at) ph.ucla.edu

-Callahan Moriyasu is a Policy Analyst at the WORLD Policy Analysis Center.
-She completed her BA in Economics and History at Northwestern University and her Master of Public Policy at the University of Southern California.
-Prior to joining WORLD, she worked as a research assistant at USC evaluating the health effects of COVID-19 and homelessness on women in LA’s Skid Row in partnership with Los Angeles Community Action Network.
-She also held roles as an AmeriCorps Vista in program evaluation at the Allegheny County Department of Human Services, and as a market research associate at Lieberman Research Worldwide.
+Callahan Moriyasu is a Policy Analyst at the WORLD Policy Analysis Center, where her work includes comparative research on education rights and policies.
+Callie has also analyzed labor rights, anti-discrimination policies, and domestic violence protections.
+Callie has also been deeply involved in WORLD’s data harmonization for impact analyses.
+Callie received a BA in Economics and History from Northwestern University and a Master of Public Policy from the University of Southern California.
+Prior to joining WORLD, she worked on a project evaluating the health effects of COVID-19 and homelessness on women in LA’s Skid Row in partnership with Los Angeles Community Action Network.
+She has also worked in program evaluation for local government as an AmeriCorps Vista and in market research.

 Kristen Mosher